GilbertDichoso/Crowdfunding_ETL/README.md

 + A "subcategory" column that contains only the subcategory titles

++ Export the subcategory DataFrame as subcategory.csv and save it to your GitHub repository.

 ### Create the Campaign DataFrame
 ### Create the Contacts DataFrame